 - Use Baking Soda: To neutralize any remaining odor.

 Apply a certain enzyme cleaner that is pet- or human urine-specific.
 It digests odor-causing proteins.
-Blot, apply cleaner and allow to soak, after which it is blotted dry.
+Blot, apply cleaner, and allow to soak, after which it is blotted dry.
 Do not apply steam cleaning until the smell has vanished.

 Conclusion